 But we cannot expect the future generation to lead with these values if we are constantly inadvertently punishing them for it and taking advantage of such kindness.
 During my time as an ABA therapist working with children with autism, I experienced several opportunities to implement this approach, and I can say with confidence – it’s easier said than done.
 It is surely simpler to rely on these good-hearted, mature children to befriend the classmate that is “different,” or take on the assignment that no other child wants.
 It’s difficult for children (and even some adults) to embrace the unusual and uncomfortable.
 But we as educators, parents, and role models must start with small steps to ensure that we’re not sending the wrong messages about what will and won’t be rewarded.

 I want to add that this is not a problem exclusive to girls; surely, we need to employ this attitude with young boys as well.
 However, I feel it is a more prevalent issue with girls as it is traditionally expected that they be more well-behaved, quiet, and sweet.
-I also think it’s crucial to acknowledge that this outlook comes from a place of privilege, as children with disabilities, and/or from different ethnic, racial, or class backgrounds may encounter even greater isolation and “punishment” for things entirely out of their control.
+I also think it’s crucial to acknowledge that this outlook comes from a place of privilege, as children with disabilities, and/or from different ethnic, racial, or class backgrounds often encounter even greater isolation and “punishment” for things entirely out of their control.

 Our first step to solving this dilemma is actually recognizing that this can be a habit amongst those who work with children, and that it’s one we need to consciously attempt to break.
 Rather than rewarding the nice girl by simply letting her know “she can handle it,” reward her through action next time it comes to choosing who gets the short end of the stick.